cecilion-13/CropService/README.md

 This repository is a part of a project :- "Agriculture Crop System".

 This is used to manage the details of all the crops added in the application.

+1. Adding the new CropItem.
+2. Updating the Crop Details.
+3. Managing the CropItems.
+4. Removing the CropItem from the application.

 For Example :
 1.{
 "type": "Vegetable",